roblee01/cyclinbayes/README.md

 pi_matrix_list = results_lists$pi_matrix_list
 ```

-To achieve the most accurate graph structure estimate, we apply
+To obtain a representative estimate of the graph structure, we use the
-summary_posterior_vec, which selects the best-fitting graph based on
+function `posterior_adjacency_analysis()`, which selects the posterior
-SHD, SID, and the Frobenius norm.
-SID is only applicable here because we
-are sampling DAGs.
-Our primary estimate is based on SHD, followed by SID
+weighted medoid under a chosen distance metric.
+For DCGs, we consider
-and then the Frobenius norm.
+the Structural Hamming Distance (SHD) and the Frobenius norm; the
+Structural Intervention Distance (SID) is only applicable when the
+sampled graphs are DAGs.

 ``` r
 Adjacency_matrix = posterior_adjacency_analysis(Adjacency_matrix_list,dist_type = 'shd')